. ݁₊ ⊹ . ݁˖ . ݁

 My work gravitates towards the personal essay, blending memoir, commentary and research.

-Since completing my master of journalism at Toronto Metropolitan University, I’ve contributed pieces to places like The Walrus, Vice, Huffington Post and Huck Magazine.
-I like to explore how we create, conceive and perceive identity, and navigate things like memory, shame and stigma.
+Since completing my master of journalism at Toronto Metropolitan University, I’ve contributed essays and features for outlets like The Walrus, Vice, CBC Life and Huck Magazine.
+My work explores how we create, perceive and perform identity, and how nostalgia, shame and stigma shape our inner lives.

 Other things I love: Y2K throwbacks, my cats Cleopatra and Anora, travel, cleaning, exercising, street food, Wong Kar-wai and reality television.